 Profit for Purpose

 Scoop and Scales was born from a group of individuals passionate about trying to improve the community in which we live.
-Our primary aim is to reduce plastic locally and to encourage people to shop more thoughtfully, but as a co-operative we believe in wider ethical values of social responsibility and caring for other.
-As such we have a shared vision of supporting local community charities and actions spreading kindness as we grow… which goes a bit like this:
+Our primary aim is to reduce single use packaging and to encourage people to shop more thoughtfully, but as a co-operative we believe in wider ethical values of social responsibility and caring for other.
+As such we have a shared vision of supporting local community charities and actions spreading kindness as we grow – Profit for Purpose.

 What we have done